Jun 12, 2014

 Valmet will deliver a boiler plant to the power plant of Turun Seudun Energiantuotanto Oy in Naantali on the Southwestern coast of Finland.
 Once started up, the boiler will produce district heat and electricity for the area of Turku and process steam for the needs of nearby companies.
 This large-scale multi-fuel plant is designed to generate power by utilizing solely bio fuels at a very high efficiency ratio.
 The plant is scheduled to start up in the fall of 2017.

 The new power plant unit will open an opportunity to increase the use of renewable fuels.
-In addition to a CYMIC boiler that utilizes circulating fluidized bed technology and features steam efficiency of 390 MW, Valmet’s delivery includes flue gas cleaning equipment.
+In addition to a Valmet CFB Boiler (CYMIC at the time) that utilizes circulating fluidized bed technology and features steam efficiency of 390 MW, Valmet’s delivery includes flue gas cleaning equipment.
 The boiler and flue gas cleaning are designed to comply with the IEA emissions directive that will come into force in the European Union in the beginning of 2016.

 Figure 1.
-Valmet’s CYMIC boiler, which will be delivered to Turun Seudun Energiantuotanto in Naantali.
+Valmet CFB Boiler which will be delivered to Turun Seudun Energiantuotanto in Naantali.

 The new multi-fuel power plant of Turun Seudun Energiantuotanto Oy (TSE) will replace an old coal power plant that has been in operation for 50 years.
 The new plant will use wood, straw, peat, coal, and solid recovered fuel (SRF) in power generation.
 Once up and running, the plant will produce 900 GWh of electricity and 1,650 GWh of heat in a year.
 The electrical capacity is 142 MW and the heat capacity 244 MW.